Bike Fitting Service in Cheltenham

 If you get foot pain after cycling and the foot pain is along the outside edge it is usually because the hips are wider than the peddle spacing which can be corrected with wedges or shims.
 Shoes that are too tight, especially as they swell throughout the day, can cause foot discomfort.
 An excessively high saddle can can squash the bones as the foot is pushed into the shoe, a low saddle can cause the heel of the show to dig into the achilles tendons or the tongue of the shoe digging into the ankles.

 Stuart is our cycling expert in our clinic, we believe that if you are a cyclist in the Cheltenham and Gloucestershire areas then it is important to choose a physio that understands both you and what it means to be a cyclist.
-To get the best out of your cycling experience both the bike and the rider must be matched, and they both require expert maintenance.
+To get the best out of your cycling experience both the bike and the rider must be matched, and they both require expert maintenance to perform at their best.

 Sarah Fossella, Founder and Lead Physiotherapist